pandaero/42_Core_Inception/notes.md

 - `docker run <image>`: run container from image
 - `docker container ls`: list containers
 - `docker ps`: process status of containers
+- `docker system prune -a`: delete all resources (images, containers, networks)

 ### [SSL Certificate](https://github.com/pandaero/42_Core_inception/master/src/requirements/tools/ssl.sh)
 To provide secure access and communications with our server, we use the TLS protocol, this requires us to create a certificate, equivalent to a public key.
 I prepared a script based around the `openssl` command that will reliably create these certificates, given a configuration that can be found (and edited) in the same directory.